 It was published in 1947 which, in case you’re not up on your recent European history, was right after the Nazi occupation of France during WWII.
 The plot deals with the town of Oran, which is stunned by the outbreak of bacillus plague.
 Its inhabitants (led by protagonist Dr. Rieux) contemplate life when a horrible, absurd death is but a step away – it makes for one of the finest works of the 20th century.

 Naturally, it’s an allegory for having one’s country taken over by lunatics (along with various other contemplations on life), but the Plague remained a rather prescient piece of writing.
-Even now, in 2018, you could apply it to your local community, city, country, or planet should you so wish.
+Even now, in 2018, you can apply it to your local community, city, country, or planet should you so wish.
 It’s an exposé of the human condition, you see, but above everything else it’s an incredible book.

 From there, Oran descends into a full-blown epidemic.
 Locals are cordoned off from the outside world and a sense of gleeful desperation kicks in, with some citizens turning to drink, and others going about their duties as normal.
 But the presence of death is never far away – it’s capricious but unprejudiced.
 Young or old, male or female, if it gets someone they go through agonising death throes before it all ends.